hramose/lgenerator/readme.md

 ### Migrations

 Laravel 4 offers a migration generator, but it stops just short of creating the schema (or the fields for the table).
-Let's review a couple examples, using `generate:migration`.
+Let's review a couple examples, using `makefast:migration`.

-    php artisan generate:migration create_posts_table
+    php artisan makefast:migration create_posts_table

 If we don't specify the `fields` option, the following file will be created within `app/database/migrations`.